Debt Ratios for Residential Lending

 Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other monthly debts have been paid.

-For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+Typically, conventional mortgages require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-Recurring debt includes credit card payments, auto payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, use this Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualification Calculator.

-Remember these ratios are just guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We will be happy to pre-qualify you to help you determine how much you can afford.

 At Colorado Mortgage Company, we answer questions about qualifying all the time.
 Give us a call: 719-357-6601.